 Our oceans are steadily warming up, the arctic ice is melting, and extreme weather conditions are becoming the norm.

 Furthermore, we are also losing plant and animal species as they struggle to cope with these accelerated changes.

-The aim of living a sustainable lifestyle is to help reduce this strain on the environment at grassroots level.
+Living a sustainable lifestyle aims to help reduce this strain on the environment at the grassroots level.